adriandelgg/adriandelgg/README.md

 ### Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="20px">

 My name is Adrian Delgado, I'm a passionate self-taught Front-End Web Developer from the US.
 From a young age, I've always been fascinated by computers & had a strong passion for them, but I never in my life thought I would become a developer.
-My dream is to work with a team of amazxing & talented individuals to create something positive that's going to impact the world forever.
+My dream is to work with a team of amazing & talented individuals to create something positive that's going to impact the world forever.🌎

 <img align="right" alt="GIF" src="./code.gif" width="410" height="280" />